Amazon has confirmed the dates for Spring Sale 2025 – plus early deals

 When is the Amazon Spring Sale in 2025?

-Amazon has confirmed that its Spring Deal Days will take place between 25 March and 31 March, with seven full days of deals.
+Amazon has confirmed its Spring Deal Days sale will take place between 25-31 March, with seven full days of deals.
 It will go live at midnight on Tuesday 25 March 2025 and run until 11:59pm on Monday 31 March.

 What were the best deals in last year’s Amazon Spring Sale?